kaoc/kaoc.github.io/membership.md

 **Pay online below via secure www.paypal.com website.**

 Membership **benefits** include:
-1. **Free admission** to Kerala Association events like the Music Night, Indian Dance Festival, Picnic, Onam and Christmas
+1. **Free admission** to association organized events like the Music Night, Indian Dance Festival, Picnic, Onam and Christmas
 2. **Free delicious food** during Picnic, Onam and Christmas events
 3. **Access to a great platform** for showcasing talented performances by children & adults
 4. **Being part of a rich cultural organization** while supporting and helping the Malayalee and Indian Communities
 5. **Right to vote** in association organized referendums & elections
-6. **Other discounts** as passed on by our esteemed sponsors
+6. **Other discounts** as passed on by association's esteemed sponsors

 >Please note that membership expires at the end of calendar year on December 31st, 2017.